-Bike Patrol officers ride for special events, such as Roughrider Days, Alive @ 5, softball tournaments, and parades.
+Bike Patrol officers ride for special events, such as Roughrider Days, First on First, softball tournaments, and parades.
 With the recent addition of patrol car availability for the bike patrol, officers will now ride beyond the scope of special events and incorporate the bike patrol into normal shifts throughout the summer months.

 Advantages of Bike Patrol: